farshard/Lowkey-Llama/docs/getting_started.md

 # Getting Started with Local LLM Chat Interface

-This guide will help you set up and run the Local LLM Chat Interface on your system.
+This guide will help you set up and run Lowkey Llama on your system.

 ## Hardware Requirements